-A member of the methylxanthines family, caffeine is derived from a range of nuts, seeds and leaves and acts as an adenosine receptor antagonist throughout the body (i.e. it increases production of adrenaline, pushing your body into that “fight or flight” mode that helped us escape tigers back in the Paleolithic days).
+Caffeine is derived from a range of nuts, seeds and leaves and acts as an adenosine receptor antagonist throughout the body (i.e. it increases the production of adrenaline, pushing your body into that “fight or flight” mode that helped us escape tigers back in the Paleolithic days).

 Over recent years, caffeine has been shown to enhance athletic performance, with the bulk of these benefits thought to be due to its effect on the central nervous system, particularly, the reduced perception of effort and enhanced motor unit recruitment.

-Caffeine’s efficacy as an ergogenic aid (something that enhances performance) is widely recognised and has been observed in a range of modalities, including prolonged, constant-load exercise, such as running, cycling and cross-country skiing, as well as sustained maximal and supra-maximal activities such as swimming, rowing and track cycling.
-In fact, the only forms of exercise where caffeine has not been seen to provide notable benefit is those requiring a once-off effort such as high jump and long jump, however even in these sports, caffeine may be of some benefit in sessions that require multiple efforts of this type.
+Caffeine’s efficacy as an ergogenic aid is widely recognised and has been observed in a range of modalities, including prolonged, constant-load exercise, such as running, cycling and cross-country skiing, as well as sustained maximal and supra-maximal activities such as swimming, rowing and track cycling.

 Essentially, athletes should aim to find the lowest possible dose that is effective for them personally and that will minimise their risk of negative side effects such as increased heart rate, tremors and headaches.

 For strength and power athletes though, it seems to require quite high dosages of as much as 5-6mg/kg of body weight.

 For a lot of people, this is a large amount and it would be recommended to be cautious with this high a dosage if you have not previously had anywhere near that amount.
 And if this amount causing any detriments to your performance (e.g. GI distress) than the cons likely outweigh the pros, regardless of the outcomes in the research.